soggybag/tetris-redux-app/README.md

 - Contributing
   - Update [contributions guide](contributing.md)
   - Move todos into issues with tags
-- Design for Mobile
-  - add break point for 360 by 640
-  - adjust to fill screen
-- Fix bug where Game Over appears when clicking left or right before a block falls into view.
 - Add keyboard controls
 - Add some styles
   - Fix the overlay Pase/Game Over dialog